warbacon/zunder-zsh/README.md

 ## 🤝 I need you

-If you encounter any issue or have any suggestions, please do not hesitate to contact me.
+If you encounter any issue or have any suggestions, please don't hesitate to contact me.
 I'm open to any discussion and **I'll be happy to help!**